 Preserve your lions mane mushroom harvest with this simple and easy way of creating lions mane mushroom powder.
 The powder can be used in soups, stews, gravy, and even hot chocolate, and is a delicious and simple way to enjoy this beneficial mushroom.

-Lions mane mushrooms (Hericium erinaceus) have a unique toothed, icicle appearance that distinguishes them from other mushroom species.
+Lions mane mushrooms (Hericium erinaceus, sometimes spelled erinacines) have a unique toothed, icicle appearance that distinguishes them from other mushroom species.
 The mushroom itself can be as small as your fist, to as large as your head when it is mature.
 Also known as monkey head mushroom, it can be wild foraged, you can grow it yourself, and you can find them in some Asian markets.

 While the fresh mushroom is delicious lightly fried, if you have more mushrooms than you can eat, dehydrating them is a great way to preserve them.
-Once dehydrated mushrooms can be be used as is or powdered for versatility.
+Once dehydrated mushrooms can be be used as is or powdered for versatility, and to use as supplementation in various foods.
+The mushroom can be left whole, when dried, if you desire to use it for extracts.

 Where to Find Lions Mane: